The Surface Studio is an all-in-one PC with premium specs, designed to wow professional artists, designers, architects and other creatives.

 The Studio is a machine with a lot to recommend it, but one that could still be a leap too far for creatives already heavily invested in alternative tech.

-- What it is: The Surface Studio is a high-end, all-in-one PC aimed at being a drafting table and canvas for creatives.
+- What is Microsoft Surface Studio?
+The Surface Studio is a high-end, all-in-one PC aimed at being a drafting table and canvas for creatives.

-- Why it matters: The machine marks Microsoft's first venture into designing desktop PCs and may put pressure on Apple and other manufacturers to crank up specs on competing machines.
+- Why does Microsoft Surface Studio matter?
+The machine marks Microsoft's first venture into designing desktop PCs and may put pressure on Apple and other manufacturers to crank up specs on competing machines.

-- Who it is for: Artists, designers, architects — creative professionals who want a machine that shows off their work at its best.
+- Who is the target market for Microsoft Surface Studio?
+Artists, designers, architects — creative professionals who want a machine that shows off their work at its best.

-- Why you should get it: For its super sleek, razor-sharp display that lets users draw straight onto the screen.
+- Why should I buy Microsoft Surface Studio?
+For its super sleek, razor-sharp display that lets users draw straight onto the screen.

-- Why you shouldn't get it: The price is too high or you're a professional already heavily invested in alternative software and hardware.
+- Why should I not buy Microsoft Surface Studio?
+The price is too high or you're a professional already heavily invested in alternative software and hardware.

 An all-in-one, Windows 10 PC designed to dazzle users with its superlative display.